 Measures of temperature should be limited to relative measures such as warmer/cooler.

 K-PS3-2.
-Use tools and materials to design and build a prototype of a structure that will reduce the warming effect of sunlight on an area.*
+Use tools and materials to design and build a model of a structure that will reduce the warming effect of sunlight on an area.*

 Grade 1